raspberrypilearning/mandala/en/step_2.md

 --- task ---

 Go to `My Blocks`{:class='block3myblocks'} and name your function (we have called it "pattern").
-Click "Add an Input" four times to create your pattern requirements, called "repeat", "size", "move", and "turn"
+Click "Add an Input" to create your first pattern requirement, called "repeat",

 ![](images/patternfunction)